 The electrical system does not require a similar check, however it does need to be maintained in safe, good working order and we would advise landlords to have a full inspection carried out periodically, particularly when a fault has been reported or work has been carried out on the system.

 The landlord should also check that the furniture complies with the soft furnishing regulations and that any electrical portable appliances supplied with the property to a new or existing tenant have been checked for electrical safety.
 This includes items such as refrigerators and washing machines.
-Further information is available from Trading Standards who enforce the relevant legislation.
+Further information is available from Derbyshire Trading Standards which enforces the law in this area.

 Typically, a tenant would be responsible for items such as: internal decorative order, glazing repairs such as replacing broken windows, keeping drains and waste outlets free of obstruction and the clearing of guttering.
-As with most matters related to tenancies it is however always advisable to seek advice if you are in any doubt and in this respect we can assist you.
+As with most matters related to tenancies it is however always advisable to seek advice if you are in any doubt.

-A11.The legal definition of overcrowding is quite strict and although you may feel your property is too small in relation to the number of people who live there, it may not be classed as statutorily overcrowded.
+A12.The legal definition of overcrowding is quite strict.
+Although you may feel your property is too small in relation to the number of people who live there, it may not be classed as statutorily overcrowded.

 In order to establish whether a property is statutorily overcrowded, the assessment will look at :

 If two people of the opposite sex have to share a bedroom, the accommodation will be classed as overcrowded if the people in question are NOT a married or cohabiting couple or children under 10 years old.

 Rooms and the available space are measured following strict calculations laid out in the legislation.
 Rooms that are counted include living rooms and bedrooms.
 When the space and floor areas are being calculated, certain factors are considered.
 These include: